Wright State Raiders play in Horizon League Tournament against the Northern Kentucky Norse - WTOP News

 BOTTOM LINE: Wright State plays in the Horizon League Tournament against Northern Kentucky.

-The Raiders are 13-7 against Horizon League opponents and 5-6 in non-conference play.
-Wright State has a 0-2 record in one-possession games.
+The Raiders’ record in Horizon League play is 13-7, and their record is 5-6 in non-conference play.
+Wright State ranks sixth in college basketball with 40.6 points in the paint led by Tanner Holden averaging 11.3.

 The Norse are 12-8 in Horizon League play.
-Northern Kentucky ranks seventh in the Horizon League with 22.3 defensive rebounds per game led by Trey Robinson averaging 4.8.
+Northern Kentucky is sixth in the Horizon League scoring 34.6 points per game in the paint led by Marques Warrick averaging 5.5.

-Wright State scores 86.1 points, 13.9 more per game than the 72.2 Northern Kentucky allows.
-Northern Kentucky has shot at a 45.6% rate from the field this season, 1.6 percentage points less than the 47.2% shooting opponents of Wright State have averaged.
+Wright State makes 53.1% of its shots from the field this season, which is 9.0 percentage points higher than Northern Kentucky has allowed to its opponents (44.1%).
+Northern Kentucky averages 74.1 points per game, 6.5 fewer points than the 80.6 Wright State allows.

-TOP PERFORMERS: Trey Calvin is averaging 19.6 points, 4.3 assists and 1.5 steals for the Raiders.
-Brandon Noel is averaging 16.4 points over the last 10 games.
+TOP PERFORMERS: Brandon Noel is averaging 14.7 points and eight rebounds for the Raiders.

 LAST 10 GAMES: Raiders: 7-3, averaging 85.8 points, 35.7 rebounds, 17.2 assists, 6.6 steals and 2.4 blocks per game while shooting 51.7% from the field.
 Their opponents have averaged 79.2 points per game.